-All potential Election Workers are required to attend an orientation session that provides an overview of the process and will have the opportunity to fill out an application to work at the polls.
-No compensation is available for Election Worker orientation meetings.
+All potential Election Workers are required to attend an informational meeting that provides an overview of the process and will have the opportunity to fill out an application to work at the polls.
+No compensation is available for Election Worker info meetings.

 HOW TO VOTE WHEN WORKING ELECTION DAY